-Augustus eventually retrieved the standards, advertising his achievement on a statue now housed in the Vatican Museums.
-But while his propaganda portrayed their retrieval as something of a military victory, the reality was that he had to send his best general Tiberius to beg the Parthians for their return.
+Augustus eventually retrieved the standards, advertising his achievement on the breastplate of his Prima Porta statue now housed in the Vatican Museums.
+But while his propaganda portrayed the retrieval of this important symbol of Roman history as a military victory, the reality was that he had to send his best general Tiberius to beg the Parthians for their return.

 Nor was this Augustus’ only attempt to recover lost eagle standards.
 Following Rome’s crushing loss against the Germanic tribes at the Battle of Teutoburg Forest in 9 AD, Augustus and his successors spent decades hunting down then lost standards.
 The last was only recovered during the reign of Claudius in 41 AD, and was probably placed in the Temple of Mars the Avenger in the Forum of Augustus.

-The eagle continued to feature as a symbol of the Roman military even after the arrival of Christianity as the official religion in the 4th century AD.
+The eagle continued to feature as one of the main symbols of Roman history and emblem of the military even after the arrival of Christianity as the official religion in the 4th century AD.
 The Arch of Constantine – the emperor who adopted Christianity as the imperial religion – depicts such examples on its south attic (the side you see when facing it from the Colosseum or Colosseum Belvedere).

 Likewise, during the 11th century when the imperial capital had long since moved from Rome in the West to Constantinople in the East, the emperor Isaac I Kommenos adopted as his symbol the double-headed eagle: representing the Roman Empire’s dominance over both East and West.